 - Bed Fall Mat – Sewn

 - Zip-A-Bed – The Zip-A-Beds are used without bed rails, and look like normal bedspreads when in use

-This item may be of interest if you are wondering how to stop patients falling out of bed.
+This item may be of interest if you need help on how to stop patients falling out of bed.
 We supply these mainly to hospitals and aged care facilities.